danielbodnar/awesome-stars/README.md

 ## cli

+- [svandragt/fafi](https://github.com/svandragt/fafi) - Web content indexing and search tool
+- [mattrichmo/BookMarker](https://github.com/mattrichmo/BookMarker) - Simple CLI to add a bookmark to markdown and html file from anywhere in your terminal.
+Creates bookmarks.md & bookmarks.html
+- [stsourlidakis/pame](https://github.com/stsourlidakis/pame) - Construct and open links in your browser from the comfort of your terminal
+- [sebastianxyzsss/tardigrade](https://github.com/sebastianxyzsss/tardigrade) - Bookmark for all your commands.
+- [majidsajadi/paperboard](https://github.com/majidsajadi/paperboard) - Paperboard, is a cli application for managing a reading list of bookmarks from the Internet.
+- [yrwq/termstart](https://github.com/yrwq/termstart) - :rocket: A terminal-themed bookmark manager for web browsers
+- [egovelox/mozeidon](https://github.com/egovelox/mozeidon) - Mozeidon is a CLI to handle Mozilla Firefox tabs and bookmarks.
 - [filiparag/wikiman](https://github.com/filiparag/wikiman) - Wikiman is an offline search engine for manual pages, Arch Wiki, Gentoo Wiki and other documentation.
 - [x-cmd/x-cmd](https://github.com/x-cmd/x-cmd) - Opensource lightweight posix script for tools (500+) management and classic command extensions
 - [blue-build/cli](https://github.com/blue-build/cli) - BlueBuild's command line program that builds custom Fedora Atomic images based on your recipe.yml